hanspr/mi-ide/README.md

         - `nano ~/.bashrc` or `nano ~./.bash_aliases`
         - add : `alias='mi-ide ~/.local/mi-ide'`
     - Execute mi-ide.
-        - Note, the first time you run the editor will download the configurations from github. **(β)** please read the folowing note
+        - The first time you run the editor will download the configurations from github. **(β)** please read note
         - And place them in `~/.config/mi-ide/`

 >(β) **Important note**
 >
 >For convenience to most people, I have included in the download a compiled version of this piece of software: uchardet ( https://www.freedesktop.org/wiki/Software/uchardet/ ).
 It is compiled for 64 bits (no 32 bit version distributed).
 >
 >uchardet is not installed in all distributions by default, and I found that many distributions have a very old one.
-And there is no port in "go" yet.
+And there is no port in "golang" yet.
 >
->I use this compiled binary, as an external application, to detect the encoding of the file I'm about to open, and set the correct decoder in mi-ide and read the file into UTF8.
-I do not want to link to it with CGO and complicate compiling and portability.
+>This compiled binary is used as an external application, to detect the encoding of the file about to be opened, and then set the correct decoder and read the file into the editor.
+It was not liked with CGO, to avoid portability or compiling problems.
 >
->I understand that some people will not like this convenience (downloading a binary file).
+>Some people will not like this convenience (downloading a binary file).
 If you feel unconfortable with this, this are the alternatives:
 >
 >1.
-Start mi-ide (do not open any file so the uchardet code will not be executed) and let mi-ide download the configurations, exit the editor.
-Go to your settings folder (~./config/mi-ide/libs) and delete the files: uchardet, libuchardet.so.0
+Start mi-ide (do not open any file so the uchardet code will not be executed) and let mi-ide download the configurations
+>    1. exit the editor
+>    2. go to your settings folder (~./config/mi-ide/libs)
+>    3. delete the files: uchardet, libuchardet.so.0
 >2.
 If you don't want to run mi-ide, then download config.zip manually from: https://github.com/hanspr/mi-channel
 >    1. Extract the directory
 >    2. Remove uchardet, libuchardet.so.0
 >    3. Copy the config directory to your .config directory
 >2.
 If you still want uchardet support into mi-ide, your options are
->    1. install your uchardet for your distribution on your server (make sure that is version : 0.0.6)
+>    1. install your uchardet for your distribution on your server (make sure that is version : 0.0.6 or above)
 >    2. Or, download and compile your own version from https://www.freedesktop.org/wiki/Software/uchardet/ and install the compiled files on ~./config/mi-ide/libs or globally in your server

 * You can also build mi-ide from source, by cloning this repo and install all dependencies.

 ```bash
 go get "github.com/blang/semver"